mukund-v/mukund-v/README.md

 I'm a senior studying Networked and Social Systems Engineering (B.S.E.) and Data Science (M.S.E.) at Penn.

 🔭  I’m currently working on ...
-- LISA, an artificially intelligent leasing assistant
+- LISA, an artificially intelligent leasing assistant @ Appfolio

 <!--
 **mukund-v/mukund-v** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile